-Tyvaso, marketed by United Therapeutics, has been approved for the treatment of PAH in the United States since 2009.
+- Tyvaso, marketed by United Therapeutics, has been approved for the treatment of PAH in the United States since 2009.
 Tyvaso is the reference listed drug in our NDA for YUTREPIA.
 Following patent litigation, United Therapeutics and Watson Pharmaceuticals reached a settlement whereby Watson Pharmaceuticals will be permitted to enter the market with a generic version of Tyvaso beginning on January 1, 2026.
-In April 2021, United Therapeutics announced that Tyvaso was approved by FDA to include WHO Group III PH-ILD patients.

-- Ventavis®, marketed by Actelion, a division of Johnson & Johnson, has been approved for the treatment of PAH in the United States since 2004. - Tyvaso DPI, licensed from MannKind as TreT by United Therapeutics, is currently in development in the United States for the treatment of PAH.
-Under the license agreement with MannKind, United Therapeutics is responsible for global development, regulatory and commercial activities.
-MannKind will manufacture clinical supplies and initial commercial supplies of the product while long-term commercial supplies will be manufactured by United Therapeutics.
-United Therapeutics resubmitted the NDA filing of Tyvaso DPITM in December 2021 after previously receiving a complete response letter in October 2021.
-In January 2022, United Therapeutics announced that the FDA had acknowledged acceptance of the resubmitted NDA for review as a class 1 response with a user fee goal date in February 2022.
-In February 2022, United Therapeutics announced that it had recently received an information request letter from the FDA requesting additional information regarding the pulmonary safety of Tyvaso DPI and that it had responded to the FDA's information request, but that the FDA has considered this response to be a major amendment to the NDA, extending FDA's review deadline to May 2022.
-The NDA includes results from clinical studies evaluating safety and pharmacokinetics of switching PAH patients from Tyvaso to Tyvaso DPI and data comparing the pharmacokinetics of Tyvaso DPI to Tyvaso in healthy volunteers.
-United Therapeutics further reported that these are the only clinical studies necessary to support FDA approval and that the indicated population for Tyvaso DPI will mirror that of Tyvaso, which United Therapeutics announced in April 2021 was approved by FDA to include WHO Group III PH-ILD patients.
-If Tyvaso DPI is approved by FDA before YUTREPIA receives final approval from the FDA, then there is a possibility that the FDA could grant three years of market exclusivity to Tyvaso DPI as an inhaled dry-powder formulation of treprostinil that could delay the final approval of YUTREPIA until said exclusivity expires. - Treprostinil Palmitil Inhalation Powder (TPIP), is a dry-powder formulation of a treprostinil prodrug being developed by Insmed.
+In April 2021, United Therapeutics announced that Tyvaso was approved by FDA to include treatment of patients with pulmonary hypertension associated with interstitial lung disease. - Ventavis®, marketed by Actelion, a division of Johnson & Johnson, has been approved for the treatment of PAH in the United States since 2004. - Tyvaso DPI, licensed from MannKind by United Therapeutics, is a dry-powder formulation of treprostinil that was approved for the treatment of PAH and pulmonary hypertension associated with interstitial lung disease in the United States in May 2022.
+There is a possibility that the FDA could grant three years of market exclusivity to Tyvaso DPI as an inhaled dry-powder formulation of treprostinil that could delay the final approval of YUTREPIA until said exclusivity expires. - Treprostinil Palmitil Inhalation Powder (TPIP), is a dry-powder formulation of a treprostinil prodrug being developed by Insmed.
 Insmed announced the completion of an initial Phase 1 study in February 2021 which demonstrated that TPIP was generally safe and well tolerated, with a pharmacokinetic profile that supports once-daily dosing.
 Insmed initiated a Phase 2 trial in May 2021 studying patients diagnosed with PAH and intends to initiate trials to study PH-ILD and IPF.
-If the TPIP clinical program is successful in demonstrating less frequent dosing with similar efficacy and safety to YUTREPIA and Tyvaso DPI, then TPIP has the potential to be viewed as a more attractive option and may take market share rapidly. - L606 is a nebulized, liposomal formulation of treprostinil for treatment of PAH being developed by Pharmosa Biopharm Inc. ("Pharmosa").
+If the TPIP clinical program is successful in demonstrating less frequent dosing with similar efficacy and safety to YUTREPIA and Tyvaso DPI, then TPIP has the potential to be viewed as a more attractive option and may take market share rapidly.

+• L606 is a nebulized, liposomal formulation of treprostinil for treatment of PAH being developed by Pharmosa Biopharm Inc. ("Pharmosa").
 In 2021, Pharmosa initiated a Phase 3 open-label study to evaluate the safety and tolerability of L606 in subjects with PAH that have been stabilized on Tyvaso.
 The intended product profile seeks reduce the daily dosing frequency of treprostinil.